jlafer/intelligent-handoff/README.md

 - SPIChangeSTT: Enable dynamic language changes during a conversation when requested.

 ### 9. Test Scripts
-A couple of testing scripts have been provided.
+A few testing scripts have been provided.

 #### initProfile.js
 This script allows you to pre-load a user profile into Segment.
 It's useful for populating the Segment workspace with a test user prior to running the IVA app.